1.0: Editor overview

 Navigating the Editor

-- Left panel: Profile Cloud, MIDI Monitor, Debug Monitor and Packages
+- Left panel: Profile Cloud, MIDI monitor, Package Manager and Preferences on the sidebar

 Interacting with Editor

 To start configuring your module, you can either click on a control element (knob, button or fader) within the Center panel or interact with the hardware control element in the physical world.
-Both of these actions will cause the control element to receive a highlight and its configuration will appear on the right panel (if the panel is in Grid Configuartion mode).
-To change which control element is selected, just click on an other control element or interact again with the hardware.
+Both of these actions will cause the control element to receive a highlight and its configuration will appear on the right panel.

 Setting up interaction tracking

-Based on the interaction tracking panel setting, the Editor will change the view of the center panel - whenever you interact with the hardware.
+Based on the interaction tracking panel setting, the Editor will change the active/selected Element - whenever you interact with the hardware.
 Interaction tracking settings:

-- OFF mode results in hardware interactions are not being tracked by the Editor, but the MIDI Monitor for example shows changes;
+- OFF mode results in hardware interactions are not being tracked by the Editor, the only way to change the selected element is to click on it in Editor.

 - Element mode tracks only control element changes, but not event changes.